Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 The `-i` and `-I` options are used to specify the first read and the second read in the pair.
 The `-o` option does the same and specifies the output directory.
 The `--detect_adapter_for_pe` option enables the automatic detection (and removal) of adapter sequences.
 The `-c` option is a base correction option which can be used on paired end data only.

+We can now remove the original FASTQ files.
+To do this, check you are in the FASTQ_data directory and use the following command:

+`rm *fastq.gz`

 Running salmon
 ----------------------
 (WIP)